Are you new to a gluten-free lifestyle?

 There are so many more blogs I read/subscribe to than those listed above.
 There is always conversation and information sharing happening in the gluten-free community so make sure to follow me over on Twitter at @BlindedBite and you to can start following other food writers who focus on Celiac Disease and/or gluten intolerance.
 Attend conferences that focus on Celiac Disease, gluten intolerance and food allergies such as the Gluten & Allergen Free Expo & Gluten & Allergen Free Wellness Event, both of which travels across the US each year.
 Nourished – A Flood Bloggers Conference is another great conference that primarily deals with food allergies and you don’t have to be food writer to attend.
 There are endless cookbooks and magazines available to you, that will help you “play with your food” and sustain a gluten-free lifestyle.

 I promise you this will not become a thing of the past.
 Many chefs and restaurants have recognized the need to give gluten-free options to their customers.
-Not all gluten-free dishes are created equal however.
-This is where understanding what contains gluten is important, but also being aware that you now have to watch for cross contamination when dining out.
+Not all gluten-free dishes are created equal, however.
+This is where understanding what contains gluten is important but also being aware that you now have to watch for cross-contamination when dining out.
 I explain more about cross contamination on the “Where does gluten hide” tab above.
-Be kind to your wait staff – Many are well-educated as to gluten-free dining and how dishes are prepared, but there are those whom are not.
+Be kind to your wait staff – Many are well-educated as to gluten-free dining and how dishes are prepared, but there are those who are not.
 Simply put, be nice when ordering your meal – plain and simple!

 Traveling and worried how to handle living a gluten-free lifestyle on the road?